niolabs/nio-docker/default_project/blocks/communication/README.md

 ------------
 None

+***

 LocalSubscriber
 ===============
-Subscribe to the configured topic and output signals received.
-Only LocalSubscriber blocks on the same nio instance can subscribe to this data.
-Unlike the regular Publisher block, these signals do not need to contain data this is valid JSON.
+The LocalSubscriber block subscribes to the configured topic and outputs signals received.
+Only LocalPublisher blocks on the same nio instance can send data to the block.
+Unlike the regular [Subscriber block](https://blocks.n.io/Subscriber), these signals do not need to contain data that is valid JSON.

 Properties
 ----------
-- **local_identifier**: Unique identifier of this instance in the nio system.
+- **local_identifier**: Hidden property with a default of `[[INSTANCE_ID]].
+Unique identifier of this instance in the nio system.
-- **topic**: Hierarchical topic string to publish to
+- **topic**: Hierarchical topic string to subscribe to.

 Inputs
 ------